airladon/ThisIGet/src/Lessons/Math/Geometry_1/IntersectionAngles/examples/base/content.md

-## Calculation using Related Angles
+## Calculation using Intersection Angles

 ### Example 1: